New Honda Amaze Showcased At Auto Expo 2018

 Honda Cars India unveiled the 2018 Amaze at the ongoing Auto Expo 2018 in Greater Noida today.
 Expected to be launched in the coming months, the second generation of the sub-4 metre sedan comes after five years since the introduction of the nameplate in the country on April 11, 2013.

-The second generation Amaze is based on a new platform and borrows styling cues from Honda’s latest sedans, especially the tenth-generation Accord.
+The second generation Amaze is based on a new platform and Honda says that it has a longer wheelbase compared to the previous sub-4m sedan.
+It borrows styling cues from Honda’s latest sedans, especially the tenth-generation Accord.
 Like the premium sedan, the 2018 Amaze’s nose dives in, which in turn pushes its face further down with a relatively elongated bonnet.The grille runs through the width of the sedan and is closely flanked by sleek wraparound headlamps.

 Unlike before, it gets a single prominent character line that runs across the length of the vehicle.
 It now rides on 15-inch wheels compared to the 14 inchers offered in the previous generation.
 The boot looks sharp and better integrated than the model it replaces.
 Overall, it looks like a miniature tenth-gen Accord.